-This column by publisher Gordon Kaye first appeared as the introduction and welcome to the 2021 GDUSA Design Annual.
+This column by publisher Gordon Kaye first appeared as the introduction and welcome to the 2021 GDUSA Design Annual in print and digital editions.

 I have been trying to meditate using a popular app called Ten Percent Happier.
 With greater or lesser – mostly lesser – degrees of success.